DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/node/Image Processing/image_process.rst

 Threshold
 ~~~~~~~~~~~~~~
-This operation, performs a global thresholding (binarization) on the input image based on the user specified threshold value.
+This operation performs a global thresholding (binarization) on the input image based on the user specified threshold value.
 The image below shows the settings of this operation.

 .. image:: Images/threshold/gui.png
     :align: center

 |

-The user specified threshold should a value in range of 0 to 255 and determines the threshold used for binirazation.
+The user specified threshold should have a value in range of 0 to 255 and determines the threshold used for binirazation.

 .. image:: Images/threshold/in.png
     :align: center